ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

-Each attester in general has multiple components (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset"), where the current state of the attester is a group of such claimsets, for all the key components of the attester that are essential to determining trustworthiness.
+Each attester in general has multiple components (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset"), where the actual state of the attester is a group of such claimsets, for all the key components of the attester that are essential to determining trustworthiness.

 Reference state is a group of claims about the desired or undesired state of the attester.
-Typically, each claim has a name (or other ID) and a set of potential values, being the current values that are allowed/disallowed when determining whether to trust the attester.
+Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the attester.
 In general there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

-That is, where current state has a single value per claim per component applying to one device at one point in time, reference state has a set of values per claim per component.
-The appraisal policy then specifies how to match the current value against the set of reference values.
+That is, where actual state has a single value per claim per component applying to one device at one point in time, reference state has a set of values per claim per component.
+The appraisal policy then specifies how to match the actual value against the set of reference values.

 Some examples of such matching include:

-* The current value must be in the set of allowed reference values.
+* The actual value must be in the set of allowed reference values.
-* The current value must not be in the set of disallowed reference values.
+* The actual value must not be in the set of disallowed reference values.
-* The current value must be in a range where two reference values are the min and max.
+* The actual value must be in a range where two reference values are the min and max.

 ## RATS Conceptual Messages

 RATS conceptual messages in {{RFC9334}} fall into the above categories as follows:

-* Current state: Evidence, Endorsements, Attestation Results
+* Actual state: Evidence, Endorsements, Attestation Results
 * Reference state: Reference Values
 * Appraisal policy: Appraisal Policy for Evidence, Appraisal Policy for Attestation Results